noopkat/ms-bing-speech-service/README.md

-# Microsoft Bing Speech to Text Service
+# Microsoft Speech to Text Service

-(Unofficial) NodeJS service wrapper for [Microsoft Bing Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech).
-It is an implementation of the Bing Speech Websocket API specifically, which supports long speech recognition up to 10 minutes in length.
+(Unofficial) NodeJS service wrapper for [Microsoft Speech API](https://azure.microsoft.com/en-us/services/cognitive-services/speech).
+It is an implementation of the Speech Websocket API specifically, which supports long speech recognition up to 10 minutes in length.

 `npm install ms-bing-speech-service`